mihudec/wireguard-role/README.md

-# wireguard-role
+# Wireguard Role

-Ansible Role for Configuring WireGuard on Ubuntu
+Ansible role for configuring WireGuard on Debian-based distros

+> Warning: This is work in progress, do not use this until this warning is removed